QuentinRa/blog.quentinra.dev/maths/graphs/index.md

 #### Topological sorting

-You can sort a graph using

-This is an order in which each vertex is before its successors.
-You will start with the vertex having no successors, then

-* remove them from the Graph
+It's a process to sort vertices.
+Each vertex is before its successors.

+* While there are still vertices
-* new vertex without successor (or with less successor) should appear
+  * Pick the vertex with the fewest successors

-Repeat until the graph is empty.
+  * Remove it from the graph

 #### Depth-first search

-You can search a graph using

-In French it's called `Parcours en profondeur`.
-To summarize, you will traverse a path until you can't go further, then come back to a previous branching and do it again until you traversed every branch.
+A technique to search a vertex.
+We will explore a path until the end, then go back and explore its branches until we traversed every branch.

 **Algorithm**

-* randomly pick a starting vertex
+* Randomly pick a starting vertex
-* make it as traversed
+* Mark it as traversed
-* then
+* Repeat until the vertex is found or all vertices are tagged "done"
-    * randomly pick of a neighbor not traversed and not "done"
+  * Try to randomly pick of a neighbor not traversed and not done
-    * if you can
-        * then mark the vertex as traversed
+  * If it's possible, mark the vertex as traversed
-        * repeat
-    * else
-        * then mark this vertex as "done"
-        * go back to the previously traversed vertex
+  * Otherwise, mark the vertex as "done", and go back to the previously traversed vertex.
-        * if there is no traversed vertex remaining, then you are done

 Complexity: $O(|V|+|E|)$.

 #### Breadth-first search

-You can search a graph using

-In French it's called `Parcours en largeur`.
-You will pick a vertex, mark its neighbors until each vertex's neighbors are marked.
+A technique to search a vertex.
+We will progressively explore the neighbors of each vertex.

 **Algorithm**

-* randomly pick a starting vertex
+* Randomly pick a starting vertex
-* add your vertex's neighbors in a list $S$
+* Add the vertex neighbors in $S$ and tag it "done"
-* mark your vertex
-* then until you have a vertex in the list $S$
+* Repeat until $S$ is empty
-    * pick the first vertex
+  * Pick the first vertex in the list
-    * mark it, and remove it from $S$
+  * Tag it "done" and remove it from $S$
-    * add its neighbors in $S$, if they aren't already inside, or already marked
+  * Add its neighbors in $S$ if they aren't in $S$ nor tagged "done"

 Complexity: $O(|V|+|E|)$.
 </div><div>